 Is Raisin safe?

-Raisin is an appointed representative of Resolution Compliance, which is regulated by the Financial Conduct Authority.
-This means it has to follow rules on separating and protecting client money so it isn’t mixed with its own funds.
+Raisin is directly regulated by the Financial Conduct Authority.
+This means it has to follow rules on separating and protecting client money, so it isn’t mixed with its own funds.

 How does Raisin make money?